startverywell/change-timezone/README.md

 ## Description

-Chrome Time Zone Converter is a Chrome extension that converts time to a time zone of the user's choice.
-Specifically it automatically converts any times of: YYYY-MM-DD HH:MM:SS [Time Zone Abbreviation] format to the user's default.
+A Chrome extension that converts a date time to a new time zone of the user's choice.

+- It automatically converts any times of: YYYY-MM-DD HH:MM:SS [Time Zone Abbreviation] format to the user's chosen default.
 It also has a manual converter if the page hasn't automatically converted (can also convert Unix time).

-The target element on a page is a table data cell (`'td'`) and format of: `YYYY-MM-DD HH:MM:SS` or Unix Time, however this should be somewhat easily extended for other formats and target elements on specific pages.
+- The target element on a page is a table data cell (`'td'`) and format of: `YYYY-MM-DD HH:MM:SS` or Unix Time, however this should be somewhat easily extended for other formats and target elements on specific pages.
 See [Production](https://github.com/richardaspinall/chrome-timezone-converter#production) for more information

 ## Goals